 In the City of Joy, festivity and celebrations never come to an end.
 Although Kolkata is known for its Durga Puja, it displays as much enthusiasm for Christmas.
-The city’s Colonial connection is one of the reasons behind it being a popular destination to celebrate Christmas.
-The much popular Park Street is lit up like never before.
-In fact, it is where the Christmas Carnival is held.
+The city’s colonial connection is one of the reasons behind it being a popular destination to celebrate Christmas.
+The much popular Park Street is lit up like never before; starting from St Xavier’s College to Jawaharlal Nehru Road.
 Various food stalls are set up by different communities which is a delight for one’s eyes.
-For the midnight mass, walk to the first Anglican Cathedral outside UK, St. Paul’s Cathedral.
+For the midnight mass, walk to the magnificent St. Paul’s Cathedral.

 No second thoughts!
-Park Street is the place to be for Christmas 2016.
+Park Street is the place to be for Christmas 2021.
 Bow Barracks is a society that is home to the Anglo-Indian population in Kolkata.
 During Christmas, stalls are set up which sell all traditional items from vindaloo and rose cookies to homemade wine.
-Saldanah Bakery and Nahoum’s are your go-to points for a delicious bite of plus cake.
-For that typical treat of roasted turkey or chicken and a plate full of pie, book a table at Trincas and Moulin Rouge.
+Saldanah Bakery and Nahoum’s are your go-to points for a delicious bite of plum cake.
+For that typical treat of roasted turkey or chicken and a plate full of pie, you can book a table at Trincas and Moulin Rouge.

 December is the time when the streets of the capital city are overflowed with Christmas goodies and souvenirs.
-Every second shop would be found selling Santa caps, Christmas tree, Christmas themed costumes, and what not.
+Every second shop would be found selling Santa caps, Christmas tree, Christmas-themed costumes, and what not.
 For the traditional Christmas mass, try going to the Vatican Embassy Chapel at Chanakyapuri.
-As parking could be a huge challenge, it’s best to take via cab.
-Also, try to reach as early as possible, perhaps around 8-9 p.m. (no, we are am not kidding).
-Sacred Cathedral Church in Connaught Place is yet another church to go on Christmas however, be warned of the high amount of junta that turns up.
+As parking could be a huge challenge, it’s best to take a cab.
+Also, try to reach as early as possible, perhaps around 8-9 p.m. (no, we are not kidding).
+Sacred Cathedral Church in Connaught Place is yet another church to go on Christmas 2021; however, be warned of the high amount of janta that turns up.

-Some of the best places to enjoy the Christmasy feeling in the NCR region include Khan Market, Chanakyapuri, Saket, Connaught Place, Hauz Khas Village, and South Extension Market.
+Some of the best places to enjoy Christmas in the NCR region include Khan Market, Chanakyapuri, Saket, Connaught Place, Hauz Khas Village and South Extension Market.
 If you are around Noida, Sector 18 is your go-to place.
-In Gurgaon, Polar Festival Hub is being celebrated at Cyber Hub for Christmas 2016 which will include activities and events like Light up your Christmas Tree, A Musical Journey to Bethlehem, and Dessert Bazaar.
-There is no dearth of options when in comes to feasting in Delhi NCR, few of which include Olive Mehrauli, Bbar, Yum Yum Tree, Smoke House Delhi, The Imperial, and Fio.
+In Gurgaon, Christmas 2021 can be best experienced at Cyber Hub where various activities and events are organised to cheer up the crowd.
+There is no dearth of options when it comes to feasting in Delhi-NCR, few of which include Olive Mehrauli, Bbar, Yum Yum Tree, Smoke House Delhi, The Imperial and Fio.

 Christmas in Mumbai